 - Talk about the dangers of the OCEAN while you’re at it.
 Rip-tides are super dangerous.
 Usually, there are lifeguards on duty in resort areas but you should still keep your eyes peeled.

 - If you’re worried about taking your family to Malaysia because of the terrorist threat… DON’T WORRY.
-In fact, some Europe nations are more likely to be victims than Malaysia.
+In fact, some European nations are more likely to be victims of terrorist attacks than Malaysia.

 In conclusion?
 Malaysia is safe to travel for families.
 Case closed.